Pamela Rendi-Wagner

-Pamela Rendi-Wagner (born Joy Pamela Wagner, 7 May 1971) is an Austrian physician, environmentalist, feminist, trade unionist and politician serving as chairwoman of the Social Democratic Party (SPÖ) since November 2018.
-She is the first woman to lead the SPÖ.
+Pamela Rendi-Wagner (born Joy Pamela Wagner, 7 May 1971) is an Austrian physician and politician who is the current director of the European Centre for Disease Prevention and Control, and who previously served as chairwoman of the Social Democratic Party (SPÖ) from 2018 to 2023.
+She was the first woman to lead the SPÖ.

-From 2011 to 2017 she was Director-General for Public Health in the Federal Ministry of Health.
-She served as Minister of Health and Women from March to December 2017.
+From 2011 to 2017, she served as director-general for public health in the Austrian Ministry of Health.
+She served as minister for health and women from March to December 2017.
 Rendi-Wagner was elected to the National Council for the SPÖ in the 2017 election, and became parliamentary leader in October 2018.
 She was the SPÖ's lead candidate in the 2019 election.
+In June 2024, Rendi-Wagner was appointed Director of the European Centre for Disease Prevention and Control.

 Early life

 Joy Pamela Wagner was born in Vienna and grew up in the Favoriten district as the daughter of Wolfgang and Christine Wagner, née Tschabitscher.
 When her parents divorced, she stayed with her mother.
 She attended the GRG 12 Erlgasse in Meidling and graduated in 1989.
 She then studied medicine at the University of Vienna and received her doctorate in 1996.

-From 1996 to 1997 she attended a course on Infection and Health in the Tropics at the London School of Hygiene & Tropical Medicine and graduated with a master's degree (MSc).
-In 1997, she obtained a diploma in Tropical Medicine and Hygiene in the Royal College of Physicians.
+From 1996 to 1997, she studied Infection and Health in the Tropics at the London School of Hygiene & Tropical Medicine and graduated with a master's degree (MSc).
+In 1997, she obtained a diploma in Tropical Medicine and Hygiene from the Royal College of Physicians.

 Health career

 In 1998, Wagner returned to the University of Vienna.
-Between 1998 and 2002 she worked in the Department of Specific Prophylaxis and Tropical Medicine, between 2002 and 2003 in the Department of Infectious Diseases and Tropical Medicine at the Kaiser Franz Josef Hospital, and from 2003 to 2007 again at the Medical University of Vienna in the Department of Specific Prophylaxis and Tropical Medicine and Centre for Travel Medicine.
+Between 1998 and 2002 she worked in the Department of Specific Prophylaxis and Tropical Medicine, from 2002 to 2003 in the Department of Infectious Diseases and Tropical Medicine at the Kaiser Franz Josef Hospital, and from 2003 to 2007 again at the Medical University of Vienna in the Department of Specific Prophylaxis and Tropical Medicine and at the Centre for Travel Medicine.
+She specialized clinically in specific prophylaxis and tropical hygiene and received her diploma from the Medical University of Vienna in 2005.

 As project leader, Wagner established a network for epidemiological surveillance of important infectious diseases.
 As part of her research, the recommended interval between tick vaccinations was raised from three to five years.
-In 2008, she was awarded the qualification of university lecturer in the fields of specific prophylaxis and tropical medicine at the Medical University of Vienna.
+In 2008, she was awarded the qualification as university lecturer in the fields of specific prophylaxis and tropical medicine at the Medical University of Vienna.
 Subsequently, she worked internationally as a scientist in the fields of infection epidemiology, vaccine prevention and travel medicine.

-Between 2008 and 2011, Rendi-Wagner was a guest professor in the Department of Epidemiology and Preventive Medicine at Tel Aviv University in Israel.
-Between 2012 and 2017, she worked as a guest professor at the Centre for Public Health at the Medical University of Vienna.
+Between 2008 and 2011, Rendi-Wagner was a guest lecturer at the Department of Epidemiology and Preventive Medicine, School of Public Health, Tel Aviv University in Israel.
+Between 2012 and 2017, she was a guest lecturer at the Centre for Public Health at the Medical University of Vienna.
 From 2011 to 2017, Rendi-Wagner took over Section III (Public Health and Medical Affairs) in the Ministry of Health and was chairwoman of the Office for Safety in Health Care (BASG) and a member of the Health Commission.